openshift/enhancements/enhancements/automated-resource-request-scaling.md

    sizes we could reasonably describe to users before it would become confusing (see Amazon EC2 flavors).

-2. A CPU resource "request limit" parameter
+2. A CPU resource "request limit" parameter <a name="request-limit-api"></a>

-   We could define an API to give an absolute limit of the CPU resource requests for the cluster services.
+   We could define an API to give an absolute limit of the CPU resource requests for combined cluster services.

-   Operators would need to scale the resource requests for their operands based on an understanding of how their defaults were derived.
+   Something would need to scale the resource requests for cluster service Pods based on an understanding of how their defaults were derived.
 For example, today most values are a proportion of the resources needed for etcd on a 3 node control plane where each node has 2 CPUs, for a total of 6 CPUs.
-If the API indicates a limit of 2 CPUs, the operator would need to configure its operands to request 1/3 of the default resources.
+If the API indicates a limit of 2 CPUs, the Pod requests would be changed to 1/3 of the original resources.

-3. A CPU resource scaling parameter
+3. A CPU resource scaling ratio

-   We could define an API to give a scaling parameter that operators should use for their operands.
+   We could define an API to give a scaling ratio that should be applied to requests on Pods.

-   The value would be applied globally based on understanding how the defaults are set for 6 CPUs and how many CPUs are available in the real system.
-We could document the 6 CPU starting point to allow users to make this calculation themselves.
+   The value would be applied based on understanding how the defaults are set for 6 CPUs and how many CPUs are available in the real system.
+We could document the 6 CPU starting point to allow users to make this calculation themselves and choose their own ratio.

-   Operators could read the setting and use it for their operands, but not themselves.

-Implementing any of these options would require modifying multiple operators.
-It is likely that we would need to update all of them, although we could prioritize the ones with the largest current resource requests.

-### Locations for API setting
+### Locations for scaling API settings

-These alternatives could apply to any of the API forms discussed in the previous section.
+These are alternatives for the location of the API described in the previous section, and could apply to any of the those approaches.

 1. Use a cluster-wide API

    We could add a field to the Infrastructure configuration resource.

    Many of our operators, including OLM-based operators, already consume the Infrastructure API.

 2. Use an operator-specific API

-   If we choose to implement a new operator to manage scaling for the control plane operators (see below), it could define a new API in a CRD it owns.
+   If we choose to implement a new operator to manage scaling for the control plane Pods (see below), it could define a new API in a CRD it owns.

-   Updating existing operators to read the new field and scale their operands and documenting an entirely new API might be more work than using the Infrastructure API that would only be useful if the operator responding to the API was an add-on.
+   Updating existing operators to read the new field and scale their operands and documenting an entirely new API might be more work than using the Infrastructure API.
+It would be a more useful approach if the operator responding to the API was an add-on that applied the setting globally instead of having each operator respond to it.

 ### Options for declaring the base value for the CPU limit API

-In order for an operator to use a cluster-wide CPU resource request limit API, it needs to know the number of CPUs used for the calculation of the default settings.
+In order for an operator to use a cluster-wide CPU resource request limit API [option 2 above](#request-limit-api), it needs to know the number of CPUs used for the calculation of the default settings.

 1. Expose the value through the Infrastructure config API.